ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

+Feb.
+16: separated standalone and server version into subfolders:
+	common: .py files (modules) used by both versions
+	standalone: main for standalone, install-howto, etc.
+	server: server main (touchterrain_app.py) and server setup files

 version 0.12 is now live at: touchterrain.geol.iastate.edu

 Jan.
 23: changed the order in which ee is intialized.
-This enables the stand alone version to use any google account for authentication, rather than having to go through congif.py (server still uses config.py)
+This enables the stand alone version to use any google account for authentication, rather than having to go through config.py (server still uses config.py)

 0.12 (Dec.
 12 - X-mas edition):
 - Transparency defaults to 40%